Are you needing to add a new website to Google Analytics 4 and you’re wondering what the steps are to set it up properly?

 Google Analytics will then ask you to enter a property name, select a reporting time zone, and choose a currency.

-On the next screen, you will have to enter your business information.
+On the next screen, you’ll have to enter your business information.
 First, select an Industry Category for your website.

-Then choose a business size, and select how do you intend to use Google Analytics with your business.
+Then, choose a business size and select how you intend to use Google Analytics with your business.
 You can select more than one option to explain how you’ll be using Analytics.

 Next, you’ll be instructed to create your data stream.
 This is just where you tell Google what property type you’re setting up, whether it’s web or app.
 We’ll go over the Web setup.
 So, choose Web:

-Then, fill in your URL and give the stream a name.
-Click Create stream.
+Fill in your URL, give the stream a name, and click Create stream.

-That’s it, your property is created!
-Now, though, you still need to install the tracking code on your website.
+Now, you still need to install the tracking code on your website.

-But inserting the tracking code requires coding.
-And if you don’t have any knowledge about how to code, then it’s better not to mess with it or you’ll risk harming your website.
+However, inserting the tracking code requires coding.
+And if you don’t have any knowledge about how to code, then it’s better not to mess with it or you may risk harming your website.

 If you’re on WordPress, you’re in luck!
 We have the easiest way possible for you to install Google Analytics on your site: ExactMetrics.